geodynamics/burnman/paper/paper.md

 The averaging of the endmember properties within solutions and composite materials can also be achieved in several different ways.

-`BurnMan` is an open source, extensible mineral physics toolbox designed to calculate the physical properties of natural materials within the Earth and other planets.
+`BurnMan` is an open source, extensible mineral physics toolbox designed written in Python to calculate the physical properties of natural materials within the Earth and other planets.
 The toolbox has a class-based, modular design that allows users to calculate many low-level properties that